- Gerson diet; Gerson therapy

 - Intestinal cramping, diarrhea, and vomiting

-- Coffee enemas, a regular part of the Gerson regimen, can cause electrolyte imbalance, which has resulted in serious infections, dehydration, colitis, constipation, seizures, pleural and pericardial effusions (fluid collecting in the lining around the lungs and heart), and death.
+- Coffee enemas can cause electrolyte imbalance, which has resulted in serious infections, dehydration, colitis, constipation, seizures, pleural and pericardial effusions (fluid collecting in the lining around the lungs and heart), and death.

-- Coma from low sodium levels in the blood has occurred in a handful of patients.
+- Coma from low sodium levels in the blood has occurred in a few cases.

 For Healthcare Professionals